keesjankoster/Audio/README.md

 # Audio
-Python GUI for MPD on Raspberry Pi with PiTFT and the like!
+Python GUI for loading playlists and playing MP3 songs on a PiTFT and the like!

 ## Screenshots